Masjed Soleyman Dam

-The Masjed Soleyman Dam (also known as Godar-e Landar Dam) is a dam in Iran on the Karun river.
+The Masjed Soleyman Dam (سد مسجدسلیمان), also known as Godar-e Landar Dam, is a dam in Iran on the Karun river.
 It is 177 m high, has an installed capacity of 2,000 MW, and its reservoir holds 261000000 m3 of water.
 The dam is a rock-fill structure with a vertical clay-core.
 The dam was built by Iran Water and Power Resources Development Co. and completed in 2002.
 The power station was built in two 1,000-MW stages.
 The first stage was complete in 2003 and the second in September 2007.
-The dam was named after the town of Masjed-Soleyman, about 25 km away.
+The dam was named after the city of Masjed Soleyman, about 25 km away.
 The spillway gates are believed to be the largest of their kind in the world.